petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 What happens when the `performanceCounterActor` needs to restart?

-**Every time the `peformanceCounterActor` attempts to restart it will re-use its original constructor arguments, which includes reference types**.
+**Every time the `peformanceCounterActor` attempts to restart it will re-use its original arguments, which includes reference types**.
 If we re-use the same reference to the now-`Disposed` `PerformanceCounter`, the actor will crash repeatedly.
 Until its parent decides to just kill it altogether.

 #### Pub / Sub Made Easy